dllllb/pytorch-lifestream/docs/frames/common_usage.md

 ## Example

 This example is for CoLES framework.
-You can try an others with the same vay.
+You can try an others with the same way.
 See module list in `ptls.frames` submodules.
 Check docstring for precise parameter tuning.

 ### Data generation